Back to Hopfield Hub

 Classical Hopfield: Retrieval Accuracy

-We stored 7 random binary patterns in a 100-neuron network and corrupted each by flipping 25 of 100 bits.
+7 random binary patterns stored in a 100-neuron network, each corrupted by flipping 25 of 100 bits.

-With only 7 patterns in 100 neurons ($P/N = 0.07$), we are well below the capacity limit.
+At $P/N = 0.07$, we are well below capacity.
 The signal-to-noise ratio in the local field is high enough for error-free retrieval.

 Classical Hopfield: Storage Capacity

-We systematically increased the number of stored patterns from 1 to 30, using 20% corruption and averaging over 5 trials per count.
+Pattern count swept from 1 to 30, 20% corruption, 5 trials per count.

 Patterns Stored Mean Accuracy